Things to know about sudden infant death syndrome (SIDS)

 - The hypothesis is that certain infants, for reasons yet to be determined, may experience abnormal or delayed development of specific critical areas of their brain.
 This could negatively affect the function and connectivity to regions regulating arousal during sleep.

 - Arousal, in this context, refers to an infant's ability to awaken and/or respond to a variety of physiological stimuli.
 For example, a child sleeping facedown (prone) may move his or her face into such a position so that the nose and mouth are completely obstructed.
 This may alter the levels of oxygen or carbon dioxide in the infant's blood.
 Normally, these changes would trigger arousal responses, prompting the infant to move his or her head to the side to relieve this obstruction.

 - Rebreathing stresses: When a baby is facedown, air movement around the mouth may be impaired.
 This can cause the baby to re-breathe carbon dioxide that the baby has just exhaled.
-Soft bedding and gas-trapping objects, such as blankets, comforters, waterbeds, and soft mattresses, as well as stuffed or plush toys are other types of sleep surfaces that may impair normal air movement around the baby's mouth and nose when positioned facedown.
+Soft bedding and gas-trapping objects, such as blankets, comforters, waterbeds, sofas, chairs, and soft mattresses, as well as stuffed or plush toys are other types of sleep surfaces that may impair normal air movement around the baby's mouth and nose when positioned facedown.

 - Hyperthermia (increased temperature): Overdressing, using excessive coverings, or increasing the air temperature may lead to an increased metabolic rate in these infants and eventual loss of breathing control.
 However, it is unclear whether the increased temperature is an independent factor or if it is just a reflection of the use of more clothing or blankets that may act as objects obstructing the airway.

 Even though the specific cause (or causes) of SIDS remains unknown, scientific efforts have eliminated several previously held theories.
 We now know the following about SIDS: